 By David Giacomini

-David is a junior History major and Photography minor.
+David is a senior History major and Photography minor.